1 of 2 blamed in deadly California warehouse fire to testify

 OAKLAND, Calif.
 (AP) — One of two men blamed for a warehouse fire that killed 36 people in the San Francisco Bay Area two years ago will get a chance to testify in court.

-He faces involuntary manslaughter charges along with Derick Almena, who is accused of illegally converting the so-called Ghost Ship warehouse into an unlicensed entertainment venue and artist live-work space where the fire broke out in December 2016.
+He faces involuntary manslaughter charges along with Derick Almena, who is accused of illegally converting the so-called Ghost Ship warehouse into an artist live-work space where the fire broke out in December 2016.

 Harris is accused of collecting rent and booking unpermitted concerts at the warehouse.